Understanding Rust's Trait Objects: Vtables, Dynamic Dispatch, and Memory Deallocation

 Assembly output for draw_and_report_area_dynamic_box

 The function draw_and_report_area_dynamic_box is a function that takes a Box containing a trait object as an argument and returns the result of calling the area method of the trait object.
 The function starts by saving the values of the r15, r14, and rbx registers on the stack, and then adjusts the stack pointer to reserve space for temporary variables.
 It then calls the draw method of the trait object contained in the Box, followed by the area method.
 The result of the area method is saved on the stack.
 The function then calls the destructor of the trait object contained in the Box and frees the memory allocated for the trait object.
 The function then returns the result of the area method.
-There is unreachable code after the ret instruction, which seems to be a bug in the compiler.
+There is unreachable code after the ret instruction.

 ; Inputs: